 \subsection{Graph Neural Networks}

 Graph Neural Networks (GNNs) are a family of models for dealing with graph-structured data.
-Pioneer researchers design GNN kernels based on graph spectrum theory \cite{bruna2013spectral}, while follow-up works simplify the operators by a message-passing framework \cite{gcn,graphsage} and achieve better performances \cite{gin,gat}.
+Pioneer researchers design GNN kernels based on graph spectrum theory \cite{bruna2013spectral}, while follow-up works simplify the operator by a message-passing framework \cite{gcn,graphsage} and achieve better performances \cite{gin,gat}.
 Similar to other deep-learning models, GNNs are typically trained in a supervised manner.
 There are also works attempting to enhance GNNs by learning from unlabeled data.
-One typical way is self-training \cite{adaedge,m3s}, which picks confident predictions to extend the training set.
-Another set of works pre-train a GNN through contrastive learning \cite{bgrl,dgi}, where handcrafted augmentations are designed to form contrast pairs for unsupervised training.
-Others \cite{grand,cocos,violin} resort to training GNNs together with well-designed self-supervised objectives, which directly align the embeddings to a downstream task.
+One typical way is through self-training \cite{adaedge,m3s}, which picks confident predictions to extend the training set.
+Another set of works pre-trains a GNN through contrastive learning \cite{bgrl,dgi}, where handcrafted augmentations are designed to form contrastive pairs for unsupervised training.
+Others \cite{grand,cocos,violin} resort to training GNNs together with well-designed self-supervised objectives, aiming to align learned embeddings to a downstream task.